© Pint of Science, 2026. All rights reserved.

 Event manager

 Research engineer at Onsala Space Observatory.
 Supporting, developing, and maintaining the telescopes, receivers, and other equipment at the observatory.
-Everything from electronics, software, to cryogenics.
+Also an amateur astronomer, hobby welding and leather worker.
+My favourite hangout is on the porch with my dog and my cat.

 Nathália Vilela